 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

 - If you have Crohn's disease, talk with your doctor.
-Worsening of Crohn's disease can happen with this medicine.
+Worsening of Crohn's disease can happen with GlutaMent (glutamine powder (for stomach or bowel problems)).
 Sometimes this may be very bad.
 Talk with your doctor.

-- If you are 65 or older, use GlutaMent with care.
+- If you are 65 or older, use GlutaMent (glutamine powder (for stomach or bowel problems)) with care.
 You could have more side effects.